-In the ever-increasing global financial turmoil, many high net worth investors, as well as organizations, who carry bank instruments such as BGs (Bank Guarantees), SBLCs (Standby Letters of Credit), and CMOS (Collateralized Mortgage Obligations) sometimes are not able to follow their original financial plan of waiting for the instruments maturity date.
+In the ever-increasing global financial turmoil, many high net worth investors, as well as organizations, who carry bank instruments such as BG (Bank Guarantees) and SBLC (Standby Letters of Credit), sometimes are not able to follow their original financial plan of waiting for the instruments maturity date.
 Sometimes, they experience less than optimal results in liquidating these instruments in the fashion they have so envisioned.

-Throughout the evaluation, education, and abilities to implement many of these investors' requests, McKinley has been able to help convert these long-holding, lackluster instruments of average returns into immediate liquidity.
-This immediate liquidity allows the funds to be placed into programs that yield far higher returns over a twelve-month period, which immediately equates to instrument productivity.
+Throughout the evaluation, education, and abilities to implement many of these investors' requests, McKinley Investment has been able to help convert these long-holding, lackluster instruments of average returns into immediate liquidity.
+This immediate liquidity allows the funds to be placed into programs that yield far higher returns over twelve months, which immediately equates to instrument productivity.

-In certain situations, the investor can instead elect to have the funds pledged for private investment trade programs.
+The investor can instead elect to have the funds pledged for private investment trade programs in certain situations.
 A large portion of the weekly profits goes into projects and humanitarian causes.
 This not only returns higher profitability to the investor but also returns secures programs and humanitarian goals.

-The beauty of this method and the greatest benefit to the investor is that a beneficiary of an instrument can now, instead of selling it, obtain a cash advance against its face value.
+The beauty of this method and the greatest benefit to the investor is that a beneficiary of an instrument can now obtain a cash advance against its face value instead of selling it.
 And after, that decide whether it is best suited to enter into the lucrative world of private trade programs or apply those advanced funds into a project at hand.

 Furthermore, upon completion of the investment cycle, the returns gained just after a few weeks of re-investing allow the investor not only the ability to pay off the cash advance but also to enjoy the months of streamlined yields with programs on autopilot.
 The investor continues to obtain the instrument's marginal return but can now leverage close to the full face value to achieve higher-yielding alternatives.